corcor27/Introduction_to_machine_learning_in_R/_episodes/04-regression.md

 # Linear regression

-We now possess a basic linear model for a given dataset.
+We now create a basic linear model for a given dataset.
 It would be valuable to assess the accuracy of this model.
 One way to achieve this is by computing the predicted y-values for each x-value in our original dataset and comparing them with the actual y-values.
 We can aggregate these individual discrepancies into a single comprehensive error metric by calculating the least squares.
 This involves squaring each difference, summing them all, dividing the sum by the total number of observations, and then taking the square root of the result.
 By squaring and subsequently taking the square root, we prevent negative errors from offsetting positive ones, thus providing us with an overall error metric to gauge the accuracy of our model.

 ## Preprocess the dataset